-To foster an in-depth, critical understanding of lifespan development.
+Individual thru the Life Cycle fosters an in-depth, critical understanding of lifespan development.
 The course will investigate multiple dimensions of philosophical, historical, theoretical, empirical and application matters.
 Several schools of thought, perspectives and developmental theories will be addressed.
-A range of contemporary issues will be actively discussed including socioeconomic status, political climate, social norms, cultural identity, mental health, family dynamics, academic achievement and social adjustment into a unifying, comprehensive framework.
+A range of contemporary issues will be actively discussed including socioeconomic status, race, gender and sexuality; political climate, social norms, cultural identity, mental health, family dynamics, academic achievement and social adjustment into a unifying, comprehensive framework.
 Active student participation is not only encouraged but also expected.

 Please read the syllabus carefully.
 The content of this syllabus is subject to revision at anytime.
 Students will be given notice of any changes in advance.
-You are responsible for checking your email everyday and for knowing about changes whether or not you are present in class at the time of the announcement.
+You are responsible for knowing about changes whether or not you are present in class at the time of the announcement.